Skip to content

 Caring for someone in Scotland?
 There’s £86.45 a week for that.

 Carer Support Payment is Scotland’s replacement for Carer’s Allowance — and it’s now available Scotland-wide.
 If you spend at least 35 hours a week caring for someone who gets a qualifying disability benefit, and you earn no more than £204 a week after deductions, you can get £86.45 a week (2026/27).
 Unlike the old Carer’s Allowance, full-time students can claim it too.
-It’s delivered by Social Security Scotland, and carers also get the Carer’s Allowance Supplement on top.
+It’s delivered by Social Security Scotland, and carers now also get the Scottish Carer Supplement automatically on top (it replaced the twice-a-year Carer’s Allowance Supplement in March 2026).

 £86.45/wk2026/27 rate